jurkstas/evolv.io/README.md

 # Summary

-evolv\.io is an evolution similator that runs on the application [Processing](https://www.processing.org). evolv\.io uses a neural net and evolution in order to simulate creatures evolving over time.
+evolv\.io is an evolution simulator that runs on the application [Processing](https://www.processing.org). evolv\.io uses a neural net and evolution in order to simulate creatures evolving over time.

+# New Projects

+This project has been a great start, however a single repo has proven to be a constraining factor.
+Therefore [a new account has been opened](https://github.com/evolvio4all) to contain many repos to experiment with new variants, ideas and technologies.
+Join us there and ask for a repo!

 # Executing